Deer Lady: Development and writing

 The episode was written by showrunner and co-creator Sterlin Harjo (pictured in 2024).

-"Deer Lady" was written by showrunner and co-creator Sterlin Harjo (Seminole/Muscogee (Note: This article includes the tribal-related affiliations of Indigenous Peoples in parenthesis following the first mention of that person.)) and directed by Danis Goulet (Cree/Métis).
+"Deer Lady" was written by showrunner and co-creator Sterlin Harjo (Seminole/Muscogee (Note: This article includes the tribal-related affiliations of Indigenous Peoples in parentheses following the first mention of that person.)) and directed by Danis Goulet (Cree/Métis).
 Harjo wrote the episode as a split script—a teleplay that alternates its scenes between two series of events—switching between experiences of the present day and flashbacks to the past.
 The episode explores the origin story of Deer Lady, its titular character and a recurring character within the series, as well as the events that led to her becoming a spirit.
 Her justifications for murder are also examined.
 Also known as Deer Woman, Deer Lady is a Native American myth known for her associations with love and fertility but also for her vengeance on men who have harmed women and children.

 Within the series, both actors portraying the central characters are also Indigenous: Deer Lady, played by Kaniehtiio Horn (Kahnawake Mohawk), and Bear, portrayed by D'Pharaoh Woon-A-Tai (Oji-Cree), who is also the only main series cast member appearing in this episode.

 Flashback scenes take the form of a period drama with an educational tone, unusual for the series, depicting the story of Native American assimilation at American Indian boarding schools.
 Harjo said he felt an obligation to "tell some truths" about this and wanted to "show people what the reality was"; to do this, he included themes of historical trauma.
 For instance—inspired by the way the voice of Charlie Brown's teacher from the Peanuts film franchise was made to sound like a trombone—Harjo decided that the English speech of the nuns at the school should sound like gibberish to viewers just as the Native schoolchildren would have experienced it.